TimG919/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-Number of rows with NA as shown in summary of steps column
+2304 rows in steps field have NA as shown in summary of steps column

 ```r